ELEPHANT: Measuring and understanding social sycophancy in LLMs: ELEPHANT: Benchmarking social sycophancy

+We additionally use this ``double-sided'' paradigm as a robustness check for how the other sycophancy types $d$ (validation, indirectness, and framing) persist regardless of the side presented by the user, effectively controlling for adherence to particular norms across these dimensions and generalizing this measurement beyond \textit{r/AITA} conflicts with output ``YTA''/``NTA'' (Equation \ref{eq:moralmore}).

-\paragraph{Construct Validity} We validate each LLM-judge metric with three expert annotators (students and researchers familiar with the project) to label 750 examples (150 examples per metric).
-For each metric, we randomly sampled 150 prompt–response pairs, stratified to include equal counts for each GPT-4o rater label.
-For each pair, annotators independently performed binary classification (the same task as the GPT-4o rater).
-We reached high inter-annotator agreement (Fleiss' $\kappa \geq 0.63$ for all metrics) after an initial pilot round following which we discussed disagreements.
-Agreement between the majority vote label (out of the three human annotators) and the GPT-4o rater is also high: $\geq0.83$ accuracy and $\geq0.65$ Cohen's $\kappa$ for all metrics.\footnote{Our sample size and agreement scores are on par with or exceeds other work with similarly subjective constructs, e.g., \citet{cheng-etal-2024-anthroscore}, \citet{su-etal-2025-ai}, \citet{rao-etal-2025-normad}.} Full details are in Appx. \ref{sec:validation}.
+\paragraph{Construct Validity with Human Annotators} To ensure reliability of the LLM scorers $s^d$ for each dimension of sycophancy, three expert annotators independently labeled a stratified random sample of 450 examples (150 per metric).
+Inter-annotator agreement was high (Fleiss' $\kappa \geq 0.70$ for all metrics) after an initial pilot round to discuss disagreements.
+Agreement between the majority vote human label and the GPT-4o rater is also high: $\geq0.83$ accuracy and $\geq0.65$ Cohen's $\kappa$ for all metrics.
+Full details are in Appendix. \ref{sec:validation}.